Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 <h2>Enneagram 9 Communication Tips</h2>

 Type 9s are peaceful, easy-going, and accommodating.
 They have a strong desire for harmony and often value their ability to mediate conflicts.
 However, their focus on harmony can sometimes lead to a lack of assertiveness and a tendency to avoid conflict altogether.

+**Encouraging Self-Expression for Type 9s**: Motivate Type 9s to voice their opinions by showing genuine interest in their perspectives, reassuring them that their contributions are valued and necessary for the collective well-being.

+**Facilitating Decision Making for Type 9s**: Assist Type 9s in decision-making by presenting options clearly and patiently, encouraging them to express their preferences without imposing urgency, thus empowering them to make informed choices at their own pace.

 - Be patient and understanding in your communication.
 - Provide opportunities for them to express their opinions and feelings.